mingzheYeoh/Data-Engineering-Assignment/README.md

 	4. change to >> supervised systemd

-	5. sudo systemcl restart redis-server
+	5. sudo systemctl restart redis-server

 # (then activate the virtual env, for example:)
 	source de-ass/ass-venv/bin/activate